You can reach financial success but you need to manage your debt wisely.

 For those who are highly motivated, analytical, and ready to take on the task to lower their borrowing costs, the avalanche method is better.

 It is truly a personal choice.
 The best choice is to get started on addressing your debt so you can move on to better financial health.

 Ways to find the cash to pay down your debt:

 - Sale of an investment earning lower returns than what you are paying

 - Spending below your earnings and resultant savings can help

 Managing your money requires financial discipline.
 High debt levels disrupt our plans for wealth accumulation and need to be dealt with firmly.

-Have you used the snowball method, avalanche method or some other way to effectively reduce your debt?
-Your comments are greatly appreciated.
-Thank you for sharing!
+Have you used the snowball method, avalanche method, or some other way to effectively pay down your debt?
+We appreciate your comments.
+Thank you for sharing the post!

 With a passion for investing and personal finance, I began The Cents of Money to help and teach others.
 My experience as an equity analyst, professor, and mom provide me with unique insights about money and wealth creation and a desire to share with you.